More inclusive payments for the blind and visually impaired: Papara takes the lead

 As payment cards, especially contactless ones, will continue to dominate the banking scene in the coming years, bank players need to remodel their payment card offerings to respond to user needs.

-For credit, debit and prepaid cards, in particular, Thales has been releasing a steady stream of innovations that can boost differentiation, loyalty and spending.
+For credit, debit and prepaid cards, in particular, Thales has released a steady stream of innovations that can boost differentiation, loyalty and spending.

 To name a few: